All Episodes

 That's going to become a question that I think will consume Washington in the next two to three months.

-And the attorney general has been clear that Mueller had all the resources, time, effort, you know, to do what he wanted to do.
+And the Attorney General has been clear that Mueller had all the resources, time, effort, and to do what he wanted to do.

 That's right.